 Filters clean the air before it gets to your airway, removing dirt, allergens and sometimes, bacteria.
 Filters should be changed every so often and are a necessary part of CPAP therapy.
 How often?
 CPAP.com has created a handy chart showing the replacement schedule for filters and other disposable parts of your CPAP therapy.
 Follow the link to view the replacement schedule.

 Benefits of CPAP Therapy

-There are many benefits to CPAP therapy, including6:
+There are many reported benefits to CPAP therapy, including:

 - Improved Brain Function

 - Less Risk of Falling Asleep While Driving or Bored

 The benefits of CPAP therapy will, for most people, outweigh any side effects.
 Reported side effects of CPAP therapy may include:

 - Dried Out Nose and Throat